2graphic/graph-interpreter/design_document.md

 For example, the traditional circuit drawings used in electrical engineering present one example of a DSGL.
 In this instance, the nodes would be the various electrical components such as resistors, capacitors, and inductors while the edges represent wires connecting the components.
 Some inputs that might be used in this system could be an input voltage/current in the case that the circuit being represented was part of a larger circuit.
 Operations that can be performed on circuits might be simply reporting a particular output voltage/current at particular points, evaluating the stability of the system, etc.

-**TODO: Evaluate what more of these two below points needs to be done**
-> The background and technical requirements sections should be one to three pages long.

-> The purpose of the background section is to show that you have thought about the requirements of the project.
-The background section should include the following subsections.
-Feel free to elaborate up to your page limit.

 ## Idea Space

-Sinap bears a passing resembalance to such diverse products as [JFLAP](http://www.jflap.org) and [NI LabView](http://www.ni.com/labview/).
+Sinap bears a passing resemblance to such diverse products as [JFLAP](http://www.jflap.org) and [NI LabView](http://www.ni.com/labview/).
 LabView is a great example of a general purpose graph-based programming environment.
-Sinap will allow the creation and maniplation of graphs for laguages that are not applicable to general purpupose programming and as such are able to more efficiently expressed ideas within their specific domains.
-As such Sinap will not be a direct competitior with LabView.
+Sinap will allow the creation and maniplation of graphs for laguages that are not applicable to general purpose programming and as such are able to more efficiently express ideas within their specific domains.
+Sinap will not be a direct competitior with LabView.

 JFLAP is an environment in which users can create various formal machines, languages, and automata.
-It allows the user to step through the execution of these systems and convert between various descriptions.
+It allows the user to step through the interpretation of these systems and convert between various classes of machines.

 JFLAP provides an example of why Sinap is necessary.
 JFLAP is a great idea with some solid business logic, but is a nightmare for the end user.
 Sinap will allow the seperation of the core buisness logic of JFLAP from the tedius task of building a GUI to expose the creation and simulation of these machines.
 By providing all the boilerplate components for graph editing and input/output control, Sinap will allow for an implementation of JFLAP's core features in a way that is more maintainable by allowing the logic to be focused on a single task: interpretation of graphs.

-In general Sinap will allow the creation of interpreters for graph based languages in a generic way that keeps a strict separation of concerns with regards to execution and user input.
+In general Sinap will allow the creation of interpreters for graph-based languages in a generic way that keeps a strict separation of concerns with regards to execution and user input.
 It will make the design of graph specific laguage interpreters simpler, faster, and more robust.
 For the end user this means that they will experience a consisitant environment for developing programs in various DSGLs.

 ## Required Technology
 We will take advantage of modern web technologies to create a cross-platform application.
 This will allow us to target all possible users without having three separate projects for UI code.
 Sinap will be a stand-alone and static application, requiring no backend features.
 We will leverage [Electron](http://electron.atom.io) or a similar project to bundle our application for all major operating systems.
 Another advantage of using Electron is the ability to access raw hardware and the filesystem.
 These features are not easily accessible in traditional web applications in the browser due to privacy concerns.